hadarge/yoshi/website/versioned_docs/version-3.x/guides/hmr.md

 ### Caveats:

-- It doesn't work yet with `render(React.createElement('div'), el)`.
+- It does not work yet with `render(React.createElement('div'), el)`.
 Just with JSX elements.
 But we are working on this.
 - Despite that it isn't somehow affect production, it's not stable yet.
 So you could try it and [open an issue](https://github.com/wix/yoshi/issues) in case of bugs. 🙏